-Nonresident Tuition is not charged for Continuing and International Education or Open University courses.
+Nonresident Tuition is not charged for Continuing Education or Open University courses.
 Fees for Cal State East Bay Continuing Education courses vary, depending on the type of course selected.
-Visit the Continuing and International Education website at: http://www.ce.csueastbay.edu for the latest information on fees for specific courses, as well as detailed descriptions of programs and courses offered by the Division of Continuing and International Education.
+Visit the Continuing Education website at http://www.ce.csueastbay.edu for the latest information on fees for specific courses, as well as detailed descriptions of programs and courses.

-Planning, Enrollment Management, and Student Affairs (Executive Director of Financial Aid, Rhonda C. Johnson) coordinates financial assistance for students at Cal State East Bay.
-The following information is available from Enrollment Management in the first floor lobby of the Student Services and Administration building.
-You may also call Financial Aid at (510) 885-2784.
+The Office of Financial Aid, under the direction of Executive Director Rhonda C. Johnson, coordinates financial assistance for students at Cal State East Bay.
+The following information is available from the Enrollment Information Center in the first floor lobby of the Student Services and Administration building.
+Students may also call Financial Aid at (510) 885-2784.